City of Patterson Recreation and Community Services Department

 For more information See the YAC Flyer.

-The Patterson Teen Center is a Drop In location for youth ages 12-18.
+The Patterson Teen Center is a Drop In location for youth grades 6th - 12th.
 Our Teen Center is a SAFE place for youth to hang out, make friends and provides the opportunity to participate in fun activities.
-Recreation staff offers a variety of games, sports and other activities including a large flat screen tv, a Wii, a pool table, a ping pong table, foosball tables, and computers to help with homework assistance.
+Recreation staff offers a variety of games, sports and other activities including a large flat screen TV, a Xbox 360 and a PS2, a pool table, a ping pong table, foosball tables, and brand new, state of the art, computers to help with homework assistance.
+Parents MUST sign their youth up to attend, with the below Registration Form and Parent Handbook, but membership is FREE!

 For any other questions, please call 209-895-3536.